isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/t-ins-transf-file/t-ins-transf-file.md

       </ul> <p> <b>To delete an existing processing stage</b> </p>
       <ul id="ul_4950BC26E0CD4837A4CB377605A52D3C">
       <li id="li_A61E2C17966E4F96A1256B8390623B0F"> Right-click the number corresponding to the stage that you want to delete and click <span class="uicontrol"> Remove </span><i>&lt; <span class="uicontrol"> #stage_number </span>&gt;</i>. </li>
       </ul> <p> <p>Note:  When you specify a Stage in a <span class="wintitle"> Log Processing Dataset Include </span> file the name of the stage must match exactly the name that you enter here.
-For more information about dataset include files, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-dataset-inc-files.md#concept-a9b6a30edfc942b0b2a2888a0a8989df" format="dita" scope="local"> Dataset Include Files </a>. </p> </p> </td>
+For more information about dataset include files, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-dataset-inc-files.md#concept-a9b6a30edfc942b0b2a2888a0a8989df"> Dataset Include Files </a>. </p> </p> </td>
     </tr>
     <tr>
     <td colname="col1"> Start Time </td>